 Using the keyboard it is also easy to manage the size of an application window.
 Minimizing, maximizing and moving the application to the left or the right of the screen can be done with only a few key strokes.
-Use Super+???? to maximize, Super+???? to minimize, Super+???? and Super+???? to move the window left and right.
+Use Super+up to maximize, Super+down to minimize, Super+left and Super+right to move the window left and right.

 Multiple windows from the same application